tech-doctor/rapidtest/README.md

 ## Running the Code
 1. Clone the repository.
+2. Run `yarn install` to install dependencies.
+3. Install docker if not Already installed.
-2. Run `docker-compose up -d` or run `db:start` if you use Linux with sudo to start PostgreSQL.
+4. Run `docker-compose up -d` or run `db:start` if you use Linux with sudo to start PostgreSQL.
-3. Run `yarn run scrape` to scrape tee times.
+5. Run `yarn run scrape` to scrape tee times.
-4. Run `docker-compose up --build` to start the app.
-5. To connect to the PostgreSQL database directly, use the following command:
+6. To connect to the PostgreSQL database directly, use the following command:
 ```bash
  yarn run db:connect
  ```
+7. To access an interface for your PostgreSQL database. visit `http://localhost:8081`;
+8. Run `yarn start` to make the app running.

 ## Future Improvements(if time permits)